alabamenhu/Intl-CLDR/README.md

 These files are copyrighted by Unicode, Inc., and are available and distributed in accordance with [their terms](http://www.unicode.org/copyright.html).

-Everything else (that is, all the Perl code), is licensed under the Artistic License (see license file).
+Everything else (that is, all the Raku code), is licensed under the Artistic License (see license file).